elchs/LetoDBf/Readme.txt

  else you have to point to the "letodb.hbc", example out of a sub-directory in LetoDBf:
     hbmk2 your_application ../letodb.hbc

+ !* If "letodb.hbc" is not used, please check section: 5.1.2 building your application *! how to manually ensure what the "letodb.hbc" automatize.

  For first testing purpose it is recommended to let the server executable remain in the "bin" directory of your LetoDBf package.
 The following will just copy the executable and letodb.ini to another place, you may know a better place for them and do that manually.